MicrosoftDocs/winrt-api/windows.security.credentials.ui/userconsentverificationresult.md

 ## -examples

-The following example shows a method that requests fingerprint verification and returns a message that describes the result based on the UserConsentVerificationResult value.
+The following example shows a method that requests verification from an authentication device and returns a message that describes the result based on the UserConsentVerificationResult value.

 [!code-csharp[2](../windows.security.credentials.ui/code/BiometricAuth/cs/MainPage.xaml.cs#Snippet2)]